-Raw delights are plentiful at this petite Back Bay gem, which now accepts indoor reservations and has expanded its walkup-only patio.
-The crudo selection at Saltie Girl includes a winning King Salmon served with cucumbers, pistachio, and avocado oil; as well as the Day Boat Scallop with jalapeño, lime, avocado, and caviar.
-Meanwhile, the seafood towers come in Petite, Grande, or Royale; the latter is an ambitious pile of 18 oysters, four littleneck clams, four top neck clams, four shrimp, Jonah crab salad, lobster cocktail, tuna poke, jumbo lump crab, sea urchin, and a full 30 grams of Siberian caviar.
+Raw delights are plentiful at Saltie Girl, which boasts outdoor dining in Copley Square.
+This Back Bay gem of a seafood restaurant creates a winning King Salmon Crudo with cucumbers, pistachio, and avocado oil; as well as an in-season display of Day Boat Scallop with jalapeño, lime, avocado, and caviar.
+Seafood towers come in Petite, Grande, or Royale sizes; the latter is an ambitious pile including 18 oysters, two types of clams, Jonah crab salad, lobster cocktail, sea urchin, a full 30 grams of Siberian caviar, and more.

 The Best Raw Bars in Boston